hathaway3/dws/README.md

  2. Apache Maven

 ##  Building DriveWire Java Server
-Run Maven from root of **dws** folder
+Run Maven from the root of **dws** folder

     mvn clean package

 **Note:** config.xml must be modified to support your configuration before you run DriveWire Java Server.
-See help.xml file for more information on how to configure the server.xml.
+See the help.xml file for more information on how to configure the server.xml.
 ## Running DriveWire Java Server
-The compiled and ziped DriveWire server will be located under dws/target after completing the compile.
+The compiled and zipped DriveWire server will be located under dws/target after completing the compile.
 ```
 dws/
 ├── src/